Pier 99

 Should I swim for it?
 The Columbia River had a fierce current.
 You weren’t supposed to swim near docks.
 The river could pull you under, trapping you in the support structure.

 Could I make it to shore?
 Not a chance.
 It was so far away and was a steep muddy bank that couldn’t be climbed.
 Between here and there?
-The shipping channel dropped to over forty feet deep.
+The shipping channel dropped to over thirty feet deep.

 Hayden Island wasn’t much better.
 Even if I cleared the old docks, the current would rip me away.